OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 All query types have a hard timeout, when the snapshot will be released regardless of whether the query has completed.

+## Version vectors

+> TODO

 ## Background processes

 ### Anti-Entropy

-Riak tracks the current state of the version vectors across all the key space to perform anti-entropy (i.e. recover an object to its most up-to-date value on a given vnode) both within and between clusters, using special cached and mergeable merkle trees; these trees allow entropy to be tracked across large key spaces highly efficiently.
+Riak tracks the current state of the Version Vectors across all the key space to perform anti-entropy, to recover an object to its most up-to-date value if a vnode has a stale or missing entry.
+Anti-entropy can be used both within and between clusters, using special cached and mergeable merkle trees; these trees allow entropy to be tracked across large key spaces highly efficiently.
 There are also a number of other mechanisms that repair in reaction to the detection of failure (read repair), or in update vnodes following cluster changes (handoff for both repair, cluster change and recovery of fallbacks).

 The active anti-entropy process is designed to be highly efficient, and very quick, when confirming no deltas exist.
 The work to discover and repair deltas is relatively expensive - but is throttled in default configuration to avoid overloading the database.
-As there are other anti-entropy mechanisms (e.g. quorum reads with read repair), slow repair is preferred to high repair-related resource utilisation.
+As there are other anti-entropy mechanisms (e.g. quorum reads with read repair); slow repair is preferred to high repair-related resource utilisation.

+The anti-entropy trees have 1,024 branches, and each branch has 1,024 leaves.
+Each key in the store is mapped by a hash algorithm into a given leaf.
+The hash value of that leaf is by taking the a hash of both the Key and version vector for the object - and then performing an `xor` operation on all the objects within that leaf.
+The has value for each branch is the hash of each leaf in the branch combined using `xor`.

+Each vnode has a cached tree for each preflist the vnode supports (with a single `n_val` in the cluster there will be `n_val` preflists in each vnode, and hence `n_val` cached trees).
+The cached tree represents the state for the whole preflist on the vnode.
+When an object is modified, then the object key and the both the previous and current version vector is sent to the `aae_controller` for the vnode; which will update the correct preflist's tree cache, using a double xor operation (in effect one to remove the previous hash, and one to add the new hash).

+The intra-cluster anti-entropy can then compare the preflist tree for one vnode, with the preflist tree of another vnode within the same preflist, to confirm if the vnode's are in-sync for that preflist.
+To make that comparison, only the 1,024 hashes (4KB) of the branches are compared.
+If there is a delta, then the same branch comparison will be run in a slow loop - checking for deltas which are constant across the loops.
+If the loop stabilises on a non-zero number of deltas, then the 1,024 leaves in those branches are compared in a loop to find a constant delta.
+If there is no constant delta, the trees are considered in sync (i.e. any discovered delta was a matter of timing).

+If a set of leaves is discovered to be out-of-sync, then there must be a comparison between the objects to discover which objects need repair.
+To compare the objects between vnodes, only the Version Vectors need to be compared.
+To find the Keys and Version Vectors for a set of leaves, a fold over the whole key_store (either native or parallel) is required - however that fold is passed the segment IDs (an integer identifier for the leaves), and the store has in-built hints to filter out blocks of keys that do not contain segment IDs of interest.
+This means the cost of finding Keys and Version Vectors is significant, but mitigated by the segment ID acceleration.

+To limit the volume of data to be compared, and improve the performance of searches for Keys and Version Vectors, the number of segment results to be compared as a result of any exchange is limited.
+All anti-entropy processes will also try and gather information from previous delta discoveries to intelligently reduce the scope of future discoveries - i.e. by looking at the modified date range in which differences fall, or if they are limited to specific buckets.
+With information from previous deltas, the cost of finding more deltas can be reduced.

+There exists the possibility that some event might cause the tree cache to become out of sync with the vnode backend store.
+There are two processes to control this should it occur:

+- when requested to find all Keys and Version Vectors for a set of segment IDs, the tree cache is also rebuilt for those leaves as part of the query.
+- periodically there will be a cache rebuild event, where there will be a fold over the key store, and a full rebuild of the tree cache.

+When running Anti-entropy in parallel mode, there is also a need for periodic rebuilds of the key store.
+These may be expensive events, depending on the size and type of the store.
+The rebuild jobs use random factors to try and prevent coordination of rebuilds between stores, and rebuilds are also queued using the node worker pool to prevent excessive concurrency of rebuilds.

+Inter-cluster reconciliation uses the same principles as intra-cluster reconciliation.
+For inter-cluster reconciliation the state of the clusters must be compared, not the state of the vnodes - two clusters may have different ring-sizes, so a vnode-to-vnode reconciliation would not necessarily work.
+To find the state of the cluster, the trees for all preflists can be merged into one tree using thr `xor` operation.
+Coverage queries are used to either merge tree components, or to find Keys and Version Vectors across the cluster.

+The cost of resolving entropy inter-cluster is higher than with intra-cluster entropy - and so the throttling of that resolution is generally stricter.

+### Disk-backed Queues

+> TODO - i.e. replication queue, reaper, eraser, reader

+### Capabilities

+> TODO - perhaps point to riak_core wiki?

+### Gossip

+> TODO - perhaps point to riak_core wiki?